 Contract will be awarded to the qualified Bidder whose bid has been determined to be substantially responsive and has been determined to be the lowest evaluated bid, the Contract will be finalized.
 This contract will be called Principal Contract.
 In case the L1 bidder backs out from the Contract during the validity of the bid, the EMD submitted will be forfeited.
 The Purchaser will proceed to the next-lowest evaluated Bidder and offer the L1 price.
 If the next lowest evaluated Bidder acceptsthe offered price, the Contract will be finalized.

-Parallel Rate ContractsMultiple supplier empanelments:
+Parallel Rate Contracts:

-within the time frame indicated in the tender document and the bidder’s submission in the bid.
+The Corporation may also execute parallel rate contracts with more than one firm on the lowest approved rates on the same terms and conditions.
+These parallel rate contracts will be utilized if the original L1 is not in a position to supply material as per UPMSCL requirement within the time frame indicated in the tender document and the bidder’s submission in the bid.

 Price preference for state SSI & MSME: